What is Regenerative Agriculture?

 Below is a brief overview of the impacts of regenerative agriculture:

-Below are some of the main strategies of Regenerative Agriculture:
+Below are some of the main strategies to start with Regenerative Agriculture:

-You may have heard of the practice of tilling soil.
-By rolling the soil around, farmers let water and air get into the soil more easily so that seeds and roots can grow.9 The practice is also used to keep weeds from growing and to let fertilizer flow into the soil more effectively.
+By tiling, rolling the soil around, farmers let water and air get into the soil more easily so that seeds and roots can grow.
+The practice is also used to keep weeds from growing and to let fertilizer flow into the soil more effectively.
 There is a problem, however.
-Tilling causes the soil to lose water,10 nutrients, and microbial populations more easily, causing the soil to be less usable over time.
+Tilling causes the soil to lose water, nutrients, and microbial populations more easily, causing the soil to be less usable over time.

 Picture this: your crops are growing with their very own assistant crops.
 These assistant crops keep the soil healthy for your crops and protect them from pests and weeds.5 They are, in a way, your crops’ protectors.